-Autopilot Feature Available When Traffic- Aware Cruise Control You are driving between 30 km/h and 140 km/h NOTE: You can activate Traffic-Aware Cruise Control at lower speeds if there is a vehicle detected at least 1.5 meters ahead of Model 3.
-Autosteer • You are driving between 30 km/h and 140 km/h NOTE: You can activate Autosteer at lower speeds if there is a vehicle detected at least 1.5 meters ahead of Model 3.
+Autopilot Feature Available When Traffic- Aware Cruise Control You are driving between 18 mph (30 km/h) and 85 mph (140 km/h) NOTE: You can activate Traffic-Aware Cruise Control at lower speeds if there is a vehicle detected at least 5 feet (1.5 meters) ahead of Model 3.
+Autosteer You are driving between 18 mph (30 km/h) and 85 mph (140 km/h) NOTE: You are activate Autocompt lawar areads if these is a validable data and at least 5 feet (1.5 maters).
+NOTE: You can activate Autosteer at lower speeds if there is a vehicle detected at least 5 feet (1.5 meters) ahead of Model 3.
 NOTE: On a residential road, a road without a center divider, or a road that is not controlled access, the maximum allowed cruising speed is limited and the touchscreen displays a message.
-The restricted speed will be the speed limit of the road plus 10 km/h.
+The restricted speed will be the speed limit of the road plus 5 mph (10 km/h).
 Headlights are set to On or Auto.
 Although Autopilot is available both during the day and in low light conditions (dusk or dark), Autosteer aborts or is unavailable if headlights are set to Off.
-When Autosteer is engaged, Auto High Beam is automatically enabled (see High Beam Headlights on page 66) and wipers are set to Auto.
-Navigate on Autopilot • You are driving between 30 km/h and 140 km/h.
-NOTE: You can activate Navigate on Autopilot at lower speeds if there is a vehicle detected at least 1.5 meters ahead of Model 3.
+When Autosteer is engaged, Auto High Beam is automatically enabled (see High Beam Headlights on page 71) and wipers are set to Auto.
+Navigate on Autopilot You are driving between 18 mph (30 km/h) and 85 mph (140 km/h).
+NOTE: You can activate Navigate on Autopilot at lower speeds if there is a vehicle detected at least 5 feet (1.5 meters) ahead of Model 3.
 You are driving on a controlled-access highway.
-When you leave a controlled-access highway, Navigate on Autopilot reverts to Autosteer.
+When you leave a controlled-access highway, Navigate or Autopilot reverts to Autosteer.